Ubsefor/rs-tpa-analyze/README.md

 (OPTIONAL) You also need to install git-lfs for ncbi-genomes to be pulled from the repo automatically.
 See the [wiki](https://github.com/git-lfs/git-lfs/wiki/Installation).
 If you do not wish to install git-lfs, you can simply download files directly from the github.
 Mind the file encoding as Windows uses CR LF line breaks style, while unix-like systems commonly use LF!

 On Unix-like systems with rust available:
-`git clone https://github.com/Ubsefor/rs-genome ; cd rs-genome ; cargo build --release`
+`git clone https://github.com/Ubsefor/rs-tpa-analyze ; cd rs-tpa-analyze ; cargo build --release`

 # Running: